Nilsksk/raspberryAPI/README.md

-# Created an API to control the GPIO Pins on my raspberry pi from my local Network
+# Created an API to control the GPIO Pins on my Raspberry Pi from my local Network